Francisco Ugarte (footballer, born 1959)

 Francisco Jorge Ugarte Hidalgo (born 21 March 1959) is a former Argentine-born Chilean footballer.

 Club career

-Ugarte began his professional career with Unión La Calera, and spent several seasons playing in Chile before moving to Europe for two seasons with Charleroi in the Belgian League and one season with Giannina in the Greek Super League.
+Ugarte began his professional career with Unión La Calera, and spent several seasons playing in Chile before moving to Europe for two seasons with Charleroi in the Belgian League and one season with PAS Giannina in the Super League Greece.

 International career

 Ugarte represented Chile at the 1979 South American U20 Championship and the 1984 Pre-Olympic Tournament.

 Ugarte made six appearances for the senior Chile national football team, his debut coming in a friendly against Brazil on 9 December 1987.

 Managerial career

 From 2001 to 2002, Ugarte served as general manager of Unión Española.
 In 2003, he worked as a football agent.

 In recent years, Ugarte moved to Atlanta, Georgia, in the United States, where he coached for several years and to somewhat success at Atlanta Fire United.
 Ugarte left AFU to coach at Norcross Soccer Association.
 In recent years, Ugarte, also known as "Pancho", is the director of coaching at United Football Academy (UFA) Lawrenceville and has had some success with his under-18 side and his under-15.
 His teams have competed in the Southern Clubs Champions league.